What Are Sweden’s Household Examination Records (Husförhörslängder)?

-When you start to do your Swedish family history research, you will learn that Sweden has some amazing family history records called the Household Examination Records.
+When you start your Swedish family history research, you will learn that Sweden has some amazing family history records called the Household Examination Records.
 You can discover many things about your ancestors through these Household Examination Records or (Husförhörslängder).

 The Swedish Household Examination Record, known in the Swedish language as Husförhörslängder, is a Swedish church book that contains information about all the people who lived in a specific parish in Sweden.
 One of the reasons these records are so important is that starting in 1686, each Parish had a legal requirement to keep the people’s records in their parish.

-In some areas, the parish priests may have discarded some of the earlier household records as they thought they were no longer considered relevant.
+In some areas, the parish priests may have discarded some of the earlier household records as they thought they were no longer relevant.
 This changed in 1749 when the government established the Tabellverket to gather demographic statistics.

 The Swedish Tabellverket (1749-1859)